EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

     # ...
 ```

-This option can also be used to reorder the way properties are displayed, which
+This option is useful to reorder the way properties are displayed.
+By default
-is specially important for the `edit`, `new` and `show` views (by default these
-views display the properties in the same order as defined in the related
+properties are displayed in the same order as defined in the related Doctrine
-Doctrine entity).
+entity.

 If any of the properties is an association with another entity, the `edit` and
-`new` views will display it as a `<select>` list.
-The values displayed in this
+`new` views render it as a `<select>` list.
+The elements displayed in this list
-list will be the values returned by the magic `__toString()` PHP method.
+are the values returned by the `__toString()` PHP method.
+Define this method
-Define this method in all your entities to avoid errors and to define the
+in all your entities to avoid errors and to define the textual representation
-textual representation of the entity.
+of the entity.

 ### Virtual Properties